 Kathleen Vaughan, PhD, MFA

-Concordia University Research Chair in Socially Engaged Art and Public Pedagogies (Tier 2)
+Concordia University Research Chair in Art + Education for Sustainable and Just Futures (Tier 1)

 "It's important to me to create communities of learning in my classes so that we're learning together: I have a constructivist approach to learning.
 I want the work I develop with students to relate to contemporary issues and events so that we look beyond the classroom walls and move out into the world in as many ways as possible.
 I guess the questions for art education in the 21st century are, how do we orient ourselves within our current context: towards social and environmental justice, inclusivity, diversity?
 How do we explore the variety of media we have, and the richness of pop culture as well as the historically traditional fine arts?
 How do cultivate sustainability?
 How do we create and teach art that has an impact, that matters?

 "I have a strong orientation towards research/creation and learning through making; making is at the core of my thinking, theorizing, writing, and teaching.
 In the end, we're all trying to find different ways to talk about how research happens through art-making and how we want to consider that research be expressed through art, language, and other associated communicative forms."